Applying to the University

 The University of Huddersfield has an extensive scholarship programme in place to help well-qualified international students pursue their studies with us.
 Scholarships normally apply to each year of study.
 All ‘self-funded’ students who are paying their own tuition fees and meet our minimum entry requirements are automatically considered for a recurring annual scholarship of £2,000.
 There is no separate application process for this and we’ll let you know if you have been awarded a scholarship when we issue your offer letter.

 Scholarships are also available for international students who meet certain eligibility requirements.

 If you require any additional information that is not available on our website, please contact the International Office either via e-mail or by telephone on +44 (0)1484 472383.
 Alternatively, you can come see us in person.
-We can be found on Level 4 of the Central Services Building between 10:00am and 4:00pm.
+We can be found in Quayside, which is on level 2 of the Central Services Building between 10:00am and 4:00pm.

 Your feedback has been sent to the University Web/E-Marketing Team.